-First Offense Verbal Warning and reminded that inappropriate behavior will result in time-off the water Second Offense Verbal Warning and reminder that the next show of inappropriate behavior will result in time-off the water Third Offense Time-off the water: The camper shall be removed from water sports activities and kept in a cool, quiet area with supervision Based on the nature of the offenses and the camper's behavior during the time-off the water, the camper may either return to camp activities or the parent/guardian will be notified and the camper shall remain off the water until his parent or guardian can come to pick him up Fourth Offense Time-off the water: The camper shall be removed from water sports activities and kept in a cool, quiet area with supervision.
-The parent or guardian will be notified and the camper shall remain off the water until his parent or guardian can come to pick him up.
+First Offense Verbal Warning and reminded that inappropriate behavior will result in time-off the water Second Offense Verbal Warning and reminder that the next show of inappropriate behavior will result in time-off the water

+BOZION OOIDOOK RECREATION, INC. Legendary Hospitality Since 19 Third Offense Time-off the water: The camper shall be removed from water sports activities and kept in a cool, quiet area with supervision Based on the nature of the offenses and the camper's behavior during the time-off the water, the camper may either return to camp activities or the parent/guardian will be notified, and the camper shall remain off the water until their parent or guardian can come to pick him/her up.
+Fourth Offense The camper will be removed from camp activities and will be sent home when their parent/guardian arrives.